karthik-d/room-slot-booking/README.md

 - Python based scripts using 'requests' module can also be used to send requests and get back data
 - The mentioned methods use curl

-> NOTE THAT ALL URLs HERE ARE ONLY ONLY RELATIVE.
+> Note that all URLs mentioned here are *relative*.
 THE HOST and DOMAIN depend on the Address on which the test-server runs
 - Eg. For a relative URL `/api/get-token/`,
 - If my server runs on http://127.0.0.1:8000/
 - The absolute URL will be http://127.0.0.1:8000/api/get-token/
-- Hence, send requests to the absoilute URLs after combining
+- Hence, send requests to the absolute URLs after combining.

 Following are the APIs and their relative URLs,
-### Generating Token for Admins (NO AUTHENTICATION)
+### Generating Token for Admins (**No Authentication**)
 - This is the only request that can be made without a Token based autentication
 ```
 api/get-token